alex-karpenko/psql-query-exporter/README.md

               # environment variable can be used here
     password: ""  # password to login to the DB, mandatory,
                   # environment variable can be used here
-    sslmode: preffer  # SSL mode to connect to the DB, optional,
+    sslmode: prefer   # SSL mode to connect to the DB, optional,
-                      # possible values are: disable, allow, preffer, require
+                      # possible values are: disable, allow, prefer, require
     scrape_interval: 30m  # scrape interval for all DBs/queries of the source, optional,
                           # overrides value from the default section,
-                          # can be overriden in DB/query section
+                          # can be overridden in DB/query section
     query_timeout: 10s  # value of the query timeout for all DBs/queries of the source, optional,
                         # overrides value from the default section,
-                        # can be overriden in DB/query section
+                        # can be overridden in DB/query section
-    metric_prefix: "" # will be added to names of the all metrics for tese DBs/queries, optional,
+    metric_prefix: "" # will be added to names of the all metrics for these DBs/queries, optional,
                       # overrides value from the default section,
-                      # can be overriden in DB/query section
+                      # can be overridden in DB/query section
     ssl_verify: true  # overrides value from the default section, optional,
-                      # can be overriden in DB/query section
+                      # can be overridden in DB/query section

-    datrabases:   # list of the databases inside the instance, mandatory
+    databases:   # list of the databases inside the instance, mandatory
       - name: ""  # DB name, mandatory
         scrape_interval: 30m  # the same as above, applied to all queries of the DB, optional
         query_timeout: 10s    # the same as above, applied to all queries of the DB, optional
         metric_prefix: ""     # the same as above, applied to all queries of the DB, optional

-        queries:  # list of quieries to run agains this particular instance/db, mandatory
+        queries:  # list of queries to run against this particular instance/db, mandatory
           - query: "" # query string, mandatory
             metric_name: "" # name that will be joined with the metric_prefix and underscore, mandatory
                             # if metric_prefix is empty, metric_name is used to form final name of the metric
-            scrape_interval: 30m  # the same as above, applied to this querie, optional
+            scrape_interval: 30m  # the same as above, applied to this query, optional
-            query_timeout: 10s    # the same as above, applied to this querie, optional
+            query_timeout: 10s    # the same as above, applied to this query, optional
-            metric_prefix: ""     # the same as above, applied to this querie, optional
+            metric_prefix: ""     # the same as above, applied to this query, optional

             # All values below are just for example, it's not default values.
             const_labels:           # all key/value pairs of this section will be added to the metric definition(s) of the query, optional
               label1: label_value1  # if metric_prefix="some_prefix" and metric_name="metric" than result metric will look like
               label2: label_value2  # some_prefix_metric{label1="label_value1",label2="label_value2"}

-            var_labels: # if query result has text column(s), thay can be used as label values
+            var_labels: # if query result has text column(s), they can be used as label values
               - label1  # in such case you should specify column names here as label names
               - label2  # values from the columns will be used as label values